dividedbyzeroco/warp-server/readme.md

 var Session = WarpServer.Model.create({
     className: 'session',
     keys: {
-        viewable: [{ 'user': 'user_id' }, 'origin', 'session_token'], // Note that the user field is a pointer to the 'user' table
+        viewable: ['user', 'origin', 'session_token'], // Note that the user field is a pointer to the 'user' table
-        actionable: [{ 'user': 'user_id'}, 'origin']
-    },
+        actionable: ['user', 'origin'],
-    validate: {
+        pointers: {
-        'user': WarpServer.Model.Validation.Pointer
+            'user': {
+                className: 'user',
+                via: 'user_id'
+            }
+        }
     },

     // In order for us to generate special session tokens, we must use the Pre-defined PreSave function.